psenough/vainglory_draft_simulator/README.md

 beware that vgpro-hero-synergies is capitalization sensitive about the hero names.

+`node merge-hero-data.js` merges all scrapped data into a single .js file that is used by the draft page (loads faster)

 to see the draft page use `http-server` to start the localhost server and load the page at http://localhost:8080/

 if you don't have http-sever you can install by calling `npm install http-server -g`

 ## TODO

-* figure out a way to use API to get json with winrates of heroes maybe using `https://github.com/zeroclutch/vainglory-counter-data` ? or vgpro

-* display total winrate of heroes on screen

-* display winrate of heroes against already specific banned heroes

-* display winrate of heroes given certain combos and counters
+* improve readability of hero winrate

-* figure out way to edit counters, combos and comfort picks
+* figure out way to edit/display counters, combos and comfort picks preferences

-* display custom counter, combos and comfort picks

-* get new hero images from a screenshot of a device running the draft
+* get app accurate hero thumbnails from a screenshot of a device (to be easier to reognize the heroes)

-* prettify the background to look similar to real draft
+* prettify look and feel (need designer help)

-* highlight active person picking
+* highlight who is the active person picking

 * clock countdown as seen on draft

 * display position and WP/CP on sides (click to alter, helps you see things more clearly)

-* split team views with central server to allow real drafting
+* split team views with central server to allow real drafting usage scenario

+* toggle on/off auto picker (pick best meta heroes automatically)

+* toggle on/off winrate display helpers

 ## Credits